Davros2014/imageboard2019/README.md

 ## Usage

 To use this app you will need an AWS account.
+Create your IAM user and activate an AWS KEY & SECRET, then proceed to create an S3 bucket (region: US East (N. Virginia) us-east-1)

 Clone the app and create a secrets.json file in the root directory - paste your AWS KEY and SECRET there.
 Replace any instances of imageboard2020 in the code with the name of your S3 bucket.

 ## Screenshots